torvalds/linux/Documentation/trace/hwlat_detector.rst

-The tracer hwlat_detector is a special purpose tracer that is used to detect large system latencies induced by the behavior of certain underlying hardware or firmware, independent of Linux itself.
+The tracer hwlat_detector is a special purpose tracer that is used to detect large system latencies induced by the behavior of certain underlying hardware or firmware, independent of GNU/Linux itself.
 The code was developed originally to detect SMIs (System Management Interrupts) on x86 systems, however there is nothing x86 specific about this patchset.
 It was originally written for use by the "RT" patch since the Real Time kernel is highly latency sensitive.

-SMIs are not serviced by the Linux kernel, which means that it does not even know that they are occurring.
+SMIs are not serviced by the GNU/Linux kernel, which means that it does not even know that they are occurring.
 SMIs are instead set up by BIOS code and are serviced by BIOS code, usually for "critical" events such as management of thermal sensors and fans.
 Sometimes though, SMIs are used for